To keep up to date with all of our awards and prizes subscribe to the Arts & Culture e-bulletin

 Ekphrasis is a genre of poetry that explores works of art and seeks to ‘get inside’ its visual subject.
 The Nillumbik Ekphrasis Poetry Award is a celebration of the Nillumbik Art Collection and the literary arts.
 Poets are invited to respond to one or more artworks from the Nillumbik Shire Art Collection with poems of any genre, up to 12 lines.
 Works from the collection were chosen in response to this year’s cultural arts theme Practice.

 The winners of the Nillumbik Ekphrasis Poetry Award 2015 were announced at an award ceremony on 25 June 2015.

 Postcards featuring 2015 finalists and winners poems (0.73MB)

 Poem: The Moment of the Melody by Damen O'Brien

 Artwork: George Dreyfus Composer by Matcham Skipper, c.1987

 Poem: Turner wouldn't have backgrounded the storm by Lyn Chatham

 Artwork: Out to Sea by Rick Amor, 1993

 Artwork: Werewolf by Tess Edwards c.1997-2004 (from the series Indicia)

-This award was judged by Helen Lucas, Steve Smart and Karen Throssell.
-The judge's report will be available soon.
+This award was judged by Helen Lucas, Steve Smart and Karen Throssell, read the judge's report (0.12MB) .